All Episodes

 Because you look at any of the footage, you see a lot of cell phones up.

-Um there's a camera.
+There's a camera.

 I mean, I would.

-But then like behind you'd think behind Charlie Kirk up above him on the back wall behind the little pagoda thing he's sitting in, there's a camera, a big camera set up there, and right after Charlie Kirk gets shot, somebody in his crew immediately goes up to that camera and takes it down.
+Behind Charlie Kirk, up above him on the back wall, behind the little pagoda thing he's sitting in, there's a camera, a big camera set up there.

 That's kind of destroying a crime scene.

-Not just kind of it is destroying a crime scene.
+Not just kind of, it is destroying a crime scene.

 So where's the footage of that camera?